astronomer/airflow-guides/guides/kubepod-operator.md

 The `kubernetes_conn_id` is the preferred way of setting up your Kubernetes connection. `in_cluster`, `cluster_context` and the path to the `config_file` can be set within your connection and overwritten by using the parameters in the KPO.
 Setting these parameters at the level of `airflow.cfg` has been deprecated.

-### Example: Using the KubernetesPodOperator to run a script in Haskell
+### Example: Using the KPO to Run a Script in Another Language

 A frequent use case for the KubernetesPodOperator is to run scripts for tasks better described in a language other than Python.
-For this purpose a custom Docker image has to be build and either run from either a public or private [DockerHub repository](https://docs.docker.com/docker-hub/repos/).
+For this purpose a custom Docker image has to be built and either run from either a public or private [DockerHub repository](https://docs.docker.com/docker-hub/repos/).

 > **Note**: Astro provides documentation on [how to run images from private repositories](https://docs.astronomer.io/astro/kubernetesPodoperator).